When Chamber Pots Fly

 "Careful, miss.
 That had to hurt," he commented, reaching forward to yank her out of harm's way as two brawlers charged towards them.

 The knight grabbed her close and lead her through the crowd.
 She followed obediently, carefully avoiding looking at the man's face.
-If he was a knight, then he was a son in a house of nobility, and there was every chance that she'd met him before.
+If he was a knight, then he was the son of a noble house, and there was every chance that she'd met him before.
 Rory didn't even want to know what her stepfather would do her if word reached his ears that she'd been caught in a commoner's riot.
 She studied the coat-of-arms painted onto the man's breastplate and cross-referenced the image in her mind; crossed spears on a field of emerald green - that was the seal of the Southern Fens.
-Rory made a mental note to avoid any and all nobles from Southern Fens.
+Burning it into her mind, Rory made a mental note to avoid any and all nobles from the region.

-Driving a path through the crowd he ushered her into an alcove made by an upturned cart and a wall, already occupied by a frightened young woman and two little boys, and removed his helmet to address them.
+Driving a path through the crowd he ushered her into an alcove made by an upturned cart and a wall where a frightened young woman and two little boys cowered, and removed his helmet to address them.
 The woman gave the knight a small nod of acknowledgement.
 Apparently he'd also pulled her and the two boys out of the fray.
 Such displays of chivalry were rare in these days, particularly towards the common folk.

 Feeling slightly less manic now that she was out of the thick of the fighting, Rory took the time to study the man who had saved her.
 He was young, not much older than Rory herself, but his hazel eyes were calm and calculating despite the pandemonium around them.
 His dark brown hair rebelled against gravity, sticking up out of his head at all angles, and in spite of the gravity of the situation, Rory couldn't help but think that if the man had were to given a token animal, it would have be a hedgehog.
 A very large, heavily muscled hedgehog, but a hedgehog all the same.
 She stifled a giggle and quickly moved her gaze to her feet as he looked her way.
 She waited for him to recognise her but all he said was, "Wait here.
 I'll come and get you when it's safe to run home."
 And with that he disappeared back into the mob.

-"Isaac!" yelled Rory furiously, turning around so that she could glare at him.
+"Isaac!" yelled Rory furiously, whirling around to glare at the grinning man.

 "That's how ye scream?
 There ain't no way anyone'll believe yer a man if you go around shriekin' like that."